Skip to content

 1. Navigate to the Organizations tab.

-3. Select the desired template to be used from the dropdown.
+3. Select the template you want to use from the dropdown.

 4. Here, users will be able to edit all necessary information to create a new organization.